Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 2. From there, identify and categorize the negative sentiments into different groupings to **identify critical areas for improvement - customer services, product issues, new products, loan issues etc**.
 Mitigation/recommendation can be made on policy based on customer complaints.
 Training of employees based on interactions and feedback rated negatively by customers. **Tracking of sentiment trends over time** should be implemented to measure service improvement (leverage of visualization tool such as Power BI or Tableau).
 This will then help with driving customer experience and build trust, in **reducing the likelihood of customer leaving for competitors** (customer feel heard and will more likely to remain loyal).

-3. For the positive reviews, it can be used for marketing/brand building and strengthen customer relationships.
+3. For the positive reviews, it can be used for _marketing/brand building_ and _strengthen customer relationships_.

 **Marketing/brand building**: IJJ can consider featuring customer testimonials and feedback on bank's website/social media to boost branding and reputation.
 Identify what customer love in general use these insights to craft marketing messages for marketing campaigns, promote the service/products that frequently mentioned in the positive reviews.